uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 Likewise, an opportunistic Israeli government will concoct an ideology for preserving itself in power; since the most salient threat to preserving that power is the old elites, these are going to be delegitimized and oppressed.
 Since a lot of the Israeli tech is culturally closer to the old elites (academia, industry, finance), undoubtedly they will suffer the blow.
 Doubtlessly it will be cynical and doubtlessly it will hurt a lot of people, doubtlessly unnecessarily.

 # Summary
 None of what happens in Israel is particularly new to Israel, and neither was what happened in the Soviet Union.

-In the progress of a neglected bacterial or fungal infections, there's a stage in which the pathogen makes it into the bloodstream.
-Soon thereafter comes a point at which antibiotics can no longer avail, especially if the organism's immune system is already weakened.
-How far along we are with regard to that, I can't say; I wish all involved best of luck.
+However there's a point in which a damaged building will crumble beyond repair; and with all of the water leaks and intermittent fires, real and imaginary, we are around that point.
+Whether we've past it already, only time will tell; in the meanwhile I wish all involved best of luck.